DreamOfTheRedChamber/system-design-interviews/RateLimiter.md

 private long nextFreeTicketMicros = 0L;
 ```

-* Concepts: How to refill buckets?
-    - Option1: Use server cron timer functionality.
-Suppose the goal is to rate limit on user visiting frequency andd there are 6 million users, then 6 million cron functionality needs to be created.
-    - Option2: If time is later than nextFreeTicketMicros, then calculate how many tokens could be generated.

 ```
 /**
  * Updates {@code storedPermits} and {@code nextFreeTicketMicros} based on the current time.